michaelmosmann/silk/index.md

 Above all it allows to consider small components separately whereby even large, highly configurable systems become manageable without pain.

 ### Lightweight
-The absence of any further runtime dependencies and its slim footprint of less than 150K makes Silk a fine choice for small projects although at heart Silk is waiting to breathe life into huge applications.
+The absence of any further runtime dependencies and its slim footprint of less than 120K makes Silk a fine choice for small projects although at heart Silk is especially designed to scale in the large.

 ### No dependency cycles by concept + cross-functional programming
 Through its revolutionary <a href="userguide/services.html">service</a> concept Silk decouples the application and prevents dependency cycles by concept.